Scoro

 - Ultimate — custom pricing for enterprise needs

 No free tier exists; a 14-day trial is available.
-The per-seat cost at scale adds up quickly for larger teams.
+The per-seat cost at scale adds up quickly for larger teams, and the 5-user minimum means you can't test it with just one or two seats.

 Integrations